petrelharp/pyslim/docs/metadata.md

 ## Overview

-SLiM puts SLiM-specific information into the *metadata* for the tree sequence, as well as for each populations, individuals, nodes and mutations.
+SLiM puts SLiM-specific information into the *metadata* for the tree sequence, as well as for each population, individual, node and mutation.
 Here is a quick reference to what information is available: see the SLiM manual for the more technical writeup.
 A good way to get a generic metadata example is with {func}`.default_slim_metadata`.